When Can I Sue an Attorney in Nevada?

 - Amounts by which you were overcharged.

 Our Las Vegas Nevada personal injury lawyers can help you determine whether your losses resulted from legal malpractice.
-Call us at 702-DEFENSE to discuss your case with one of our Nevada legal malpractice lawyers.

 To help you better understand Nevada’s legal malpractice laws, our Las Vegas malpractice lawyers discuss the following, below:

 - 1. How Attorneys Violate Malpractice Laws in Nevada

 - 2. Fee Disputes and Las Vegas Attorney Malpractice

 - 4. Intentional Harm

 While the majority of Las Vegas attorneys are ethical and competent, there are always a few bad apples.
 Furthermore, some attorneys can violate legal malpractice laws completely by accident.

 Generally, violations of legal malpractice laws fall into one of four categories: